 Rows upon rows of SEGA Astro Boys creep into view, each with a smoking, suited, seated, surgical-masked participant.
 Well-known for its community of hardcore gaming experts, this is where you come to see some of the world's best danmaku players descend into bullet hell.
 They've forgotten things about Ikaruga you never even knew in the first place.
-Sat there, steely-gazed, utterly locked in concentration, we hovered awkwardly and in awe as players racked up insane combos and scores on games like DoDonPachi, Mushihimesama, and Battle Garegga.
+Sat there, steely-gazed, utterly locked in concentration, we hovered awkwardly and in awe as players racked up insane combos and scores on games like DoDonPachi, Mushihimesama and Battle Garegga.
 Cave shooters are the order of the day here, and it was overwhelming to see a niche genre attract such a devoted following.

 Ascend another flight, and there are beat 'em ups you know, beat 'em ups you love, and beat 'em ups you've never heard of.
-Salarymen and schoolchildren cluster around entire areas dedicated to fighters like Tekken 7, Street Fighter IV, and Virtua Fighter 5.
-There are tens and tens of sit-down cabinets for 2D fighters as obscure and diverse as Guilty Gear XX, BlazBlue Continuum Shift, and Persona 4: The Ultimate.
+Salarymen and schoolchildren cluster around entire areas dedicated to fighters like Tekken 7, Street Fighter IV and Virtua Fighter 5.
+There are tens and tens of sit-down cabinets for 2D fighters as obscure and diverse as Guilty Gear XX, BlazBlue Continuum Shift and Persona 4: The Ultimate.
 Each and every machine is being played to stony-eyed death by somebody, shirt unbuttoned, cigarettes burning away in the ashtrays, an absolute racket rendering normal conversation all but impossible.
 For the first time in years, decades, I felt the electrifying sense of place offered by the British arcades of old, but this was something else entirely.
 There were precious few arcades in Blighty I can remember that featured DoDonPachi cabinets, even in the height of their commercial success.
 We finished up at HEY with a couple of games of our own, and it was time to pop over the road and check out another arcade.

-You're looking at one of the flagship branches of Taito Station, a multi-story arcade and one of the most popular in Tokyo.
+You're looking at one of the flagship branches of Taito Station, a multi-storey arcade and one of the most popular in Tokyo.
 And if we thought HEY was home to the hardcore, Taito Station was about to take it to another level.

 Scores of younger players were sat up at the Lord of Vermilion cabinets smearing cards all over the tabletop, inexplicably interacting with an impenetrable top-down tactical RPG.
-My guess is that players collect cards from other retailers, build their decks, and bring them to the arcades for tactical advantages over opponents/the CPU.
+My guess is that players collect cards from other retailers, build their decks and bring them to the arcades for tactical advantages over opponents/the CPU.
 Fucking amazing, but I had no clue what was going on.

 In the corner of the next floor we discovered Kidou Senshi Gundam: Senjou no Kizuna, a mech game that takes place in After Burner-style pods that feature panoramic displays and fully sealable doors.
 They're all connected via LAN, and players duke it out in unbearably hardcore Titanfall-like battles that require all participants to scribble on a sign-up sheet before play.
 Yet again, I had no idea how to even imagine beginning the game, but it was undeniably cool nonetheless.

-On our way up to the top floor, we lurked behind some players of batshit Time Crisis-but-better shooter Gunslinger Stratos, had yet another bash on the insanely addictive Taiko: Drum Master, and sank some yen into another WarioWare-style game with gameshow buzzers, which was gleefully bonkers and utterly brilliant, but with a Kanji title that I have yet to decipher.
+On our way up to the top floor, we lurked behind some players of batshit Time Crisis-but-better shooter Gunslinger Stratos, had yet another bash on the insanely addictive Taiko: Drum Master, and sank some yen into another WarioWare-style game with gameshow buzzers, which was gleefully bonkers and utterly brilliant, but with a Kanji title that I have as of yet been unable to decipher.
 All new, all surprising, all memorable experiences.
 But the best and craziest was yet to come.